skydoves/Balloon/README.md

 > Note: The `relayShow__` and `await__` methods overwrite the `setOnDismissListener` internally, so you can't use the `setOnDismissListener` at the same time.

 #### Parallel Displaying
-We can show multiple balloons at the same with sequential behaviour.
+We can show multiple balloons at the same time with sequential behavior.
 ```kotlin
 lifecycleScope.launch {
   // shows balloons at the same time